agreedSkiing/Hibenate-empty-optional-test/README.md

 ```

 Each test launches a postgres in a testcontainer on a random port and each of them loads the `import.sql` script with the help of Hibernate.

-For test results please check the files named `COMMIT-*.md`.